The Adventures of Tintin: The Secret of the Unicorn (video game): Plot

-The console versions of the game have a slightly different plot than the iOS, Android and Symbian^3 versions.
+The console and 3DS versions of the game have a slightly different plot than the iOS, Android and Symbian^3 versions.

-Console versions
+Console and 3DS versions

-A seaplane carrying Tintin (voiced by Adam Howden), Captain Haddock (Lewis Macleod), and Tintin's dog Snowy is flying through a thunderstorm when it is hit by lightning and crash lands in a desert, knocking all three unconscious.
+A seaplane carrying Tintin (voiced by Adam Howden), Captain Archibald Haddock (Lewis MacLeod), and Tintin's dog Snowy is flying through a thunderstorm when it is hit by lightning and crash lands in a desert, knocking all three unconscious.

 The game flashbacks to the previous day, where Tintin and Snowy are looking around a market.
 Tintin purchases a model ship, which another man tries to purchase from him, but fails.
 The man who sold it to Tintin brings him to a shipping expert, who tells Tintin that the ship is a model of the Unicorn, a galleon which belonged to Sir Francis Haddock.
 From a book given to him by the expert, Tintin learns that the ship (which was a part of Charles II's fleet) was on its way from Barbados to Europe when it was attacked by pirate Red Rackham.
 Rather than allow the Unicorn to be boarded, Sir Francis scuttled the ship and fled.

 Tintin takes the model to a back alley to examine it, finding a scroll hidden inside, which contains a strange poem about three ships.
 He is attacked by some men, who steal the ship, but without the scroll.
 Tintin is able to use Snowy to follow the scent of one of the men, leading to Marlinspike Hall.
-There, he meets the man who had attempted to get the boat in the market, one of the Bird brothers.
+There, he meets the man who had attempted to get the boat in the market, one of the Bird brothers, Maxime.
 The brothers chase after Tintin, attempting to get the scroll (which Tintin gives it to Snowy), but they are knocked unconscious by Allan (Timothy Watson) and his men.
 Allan knocks Tintin unconscious as well.

 Tintin wakes up on a ship, the Karaboudjan, but is freed by Snowy.
 Realizing that Allan has stolen the Birds' scroll, they set out to find him.
 He inadvertently climbs into the cabin of the original captain of the ship, who gives Tintin directions on how to find Allan.
 He confronts Allan.
 He divulges that the former captain is a member of the Haddock family, an ancestor of Sir Francis.
 Tintin manages to get the scrolls from Allan and brings them to Haddock, who agrees to tell Tintin the story of his ancestor.